get-convex/resend/README.md

 Create a [Resend](https://resend.com) account and grab an API key.
 Set it to `RESEND_API_KEY` in your deployment environment.

-First, add the component to your Convex app via `convex/convex.config.ts`:
+Next, add the component to your Convex app via `convex/convex.config.ts`:

 ```ts
 import { defineApp } from "convex/server";